IraduhayeBukuruPaterne1/multi-user-file-manager/README.md

 ## Installation and Setup

 ### Prerequisites
-- Node.js installed on your machine.
+-** Node.js installed on your machine .
 - MySQL or MongoDB installed and configured.
 - Redis server installed.